PBC Lokomotiv Kuban: First year in Krasnodar (2009–2010)

 After relocating to Krasnodar, Lokomotiv changed its name to Lokomotiv Kuban.
 Sašo Filipovski was named the head coach.
-Lokomotiv had a great start to the season, which included an away win against CSKA and settled on the second place in standings for the first half of the season.
-However, the second half of the season was not that successful, as losses became far more often and by the end of 2009, Lokomotiv plummeted in the standings.
+Lokomotiv settled on the second place in standings for the first half of the season.
+However, the second half of the season was not successful, as losses became far more often and by the end of 2009, Lokomotiv plummeted in the standings.
 Lokomotiv Kuban also played in the EuroChallenge, but lost all six games in the regular season, and soon, Filipovski was replaced by the Lithuanian national basketball team head coach – Kęstutis Kemzūra.
 Gerald Green, who joined the team in December, and center Grigory Shukhovtsov got an invitation to the Russian national basketball team at the end of the season.
 In the Russian League, despite elimination in the quarterfinals at the hands of Dynamo Moscow, Lokomotiv Kuban finished in 5th place.

 2010–11 season

 Under the direction of coach Kęstutis Kemzūra, Lokomotiv in the PBL League finished 4th, after a loss in the semifinals to champions CSKA Moscow and a loss in the bronze medal series to EuroCup champions UNICS Kazan.
-Lead by Jeremiah Massey, Mike Wilkinson and Lionel Chalmers, Lokomotiv in the FIBA EuroChallenge went all the way to the finals - despite being favorites to win, Lokomotiv lost to KK Krka 77:83 in the finals.
+Led by Jeremiah Massey, Mike Wilkinson and Lionel Chalmers, Lokomotiv in the FIBA EuroChallenge went all the way to the finals - despite being favorites to win, Lokomotiv lost to KK Krka 77:83 in the finals.
 The success in the tournament lead to Lokomotiv, along with champion Krka, qualifying to the EuroCup, the second tier competition in Europe.

 2011–12 season

-In the 2011–12 season, Lokomotiv Kuban signed coach Božidar Maljković - the team made their debut in the EuroCup tournament - lead by Massey and Ali Traore, Lokomotiv had success in the regular season and the Top16, where they finished 1st in their group, reaching the quarterfinals, where they were eliminated by future champion Khimki.
+In the 2011–12 season, Lokomotiv Kuban signed coach Božidar Maljković - the team made their debut in the EuroCup tournament - led by Massey and Ali Traore, Lokomotiv had success in the regular season and the Top16, where they finished 1st in their group, reaching the quarterfinals, where they were eliminated by future champion Khimki.
 Lokomotiv won the bronze medals in the Russian League over BC Triumph Lyubertsy.

 The club from Krasnodar also made its debut in the VTB United League.
 A loss in the semifinals to UNICS Kazan 86:87 prevented the team from reaching the finals.
 In the 3rd place game, Lokomotiv lost to BC Lietuvos rytas 83:91.